As Christmas Dawns Quietly

 Sacred Heart Church, Tentultala, Bardhaman.
 Estd in 1870.“I have seen that people are still scared to approach us.
 I don’t know why,” he says while adding, “But we keep the door open… Maybe they think that we will be offended.”

 Of late the occasion has changed, even in the districts.
 With the infusion of social media Christmas has become a lot more general and has lost out a bit on the religious impact.

 Sounding alert, Fr.
 Francis says, “It is a worrying trend no doubt, but I am more worried about the youth in general.”

 He says that the present society is a lot more trigger happy.

-“We must love and protect one another.
+A statue of Christ in Bandel Church.“We must love and protect one another.
 That is what every religion says.
 That is what I tell them here,” he says.

 For Mathias the biggest change has come in terms of ‘availability of cakes and decorations’.

 A Mangalorean by birth, he has spent a good part of his years in West Bengal, working closely with under privileged people in the districts.

 “I first came here in Bardhaman in 1999 and looking at things now, this place has witnessed a sea change.
 People would come to the church to have a feel of the decorations, but today it’s a household thing.
 Almost every place boasts of a Christmas tree.”